broxus/ever-wallet-api/README.md

 ### HMAC Authentication
-[pre-request-script.js](pre-request-script.js) is javascript for using with Postman's pre-request script feature.
+[pre-request-script.js](scripts/pre-request-script.js) is javascript for using with Postman's pre-request script feature.
 It generates HTTP request headers for HMAC authentication.
-Copy the contents of [pre-request-script.js](pre-request-script.js) into the "Pre-request Script" tab in Postman to send request.
+Copy the contents of [pre-request-script.js](scripts/pre-request-script.js) into the "Pre-request Script" tab in Postman to send request.

 ### Example config

-`config.yaml`
+> NOTE: The syntax `${VAR}` can also be used everywhere in config.
+It will be

-> NOTE: all parameters can be overwritten from environment
+> replaced by the value of the environment variable `VAR`.

 ```yaml
 ---